 (e) The program shall establish procedures to document the date that an individual's prescription is filled and the quantity of medication dispensed by the pharmacy.

-(f) Except for persons who are self-medicating, the program shall maintain a documented accounting of the quantities of narcotics, tranquilizers, and barbiturates stored by the program which shall be reconciled at the end of every shift or at such other frequency otherwise approved by the Department of Public Health.
+(f) Except for persons who are self-medicating, the program shall maintain a documented accounting of the quantities of Schedule II controlled substances stored by the program which shall be reconciled at the beginning and the end of every shift or at such other frequency otherwise approved by the department of public health.

 (g) Whenever a non-self-medicating individual is taking an over-the-counter medication in addition to a prescription medication or another over-the-counter medication, the consultation with the appropriate practitioner required under 115 CMR 5.15(8)(g) shall be documented in the individual's record.